Localized numerical impulses solutions in diffuse neural networks modeled by the complex fractional Ginzburg-Landau equation: The Semi-implicit Riesz fractional finite-difference and the linearly Riesz fractional finite-difference schemes

-All numerical simulations in this work will be performed using the semi-implicit Riesz fractional finite-difference given at \eqref{semi}.
-We choose the initial condition of $B^1(x,t)$ in the form of a solitary wave solution \cite{Nozaki,Stenflo}
+Numerical simulations of \eqref{15} are performed using the the linearly implicit Riesz fractional finite-difference scheme given by \eqref{lemi} as the nonlinear function $F$ is stiff.
+We choose the solution of $B^1(x,0)$ in the form of a nonlinear solution of the standard complex Gingburg Landau equation \cite{Nozaki,Stenflo}